-Fleet Maull, Ph.D., a longtime student of Chogyam Trungpa Rinpoche, founded Prison Dharma Network (now Prison Mindfulness Institute) in 1989 while serving a 14.5 year mandatory-minimum sentence for drug smuggling at a maximum security federal prison medical facility.
+Fleet Maull, Ph.D., founded Prison Dharma Network (now Prison Mindfulness Institute) in 1989 while serving a 14.5 year mandatory-minimum sentence for drug smuggling at a maximum security federal prison medical facility.
 He led a twice weekly meditation group in the prison chapel for 14 years (1985 – 1999).
 He also helped start the first inside prison hospice program and provided daily care to dying prisoners until his release.
 In 1991, he founded National Prison Hospice Association, launching a movement that now includes hospice programs in over 75 state and federal prisons.

 Fleet has written many articles and given numerous interviews on a variety of prison related topics in publications such as the Shambhala Sun, Tricycle, Tikkun, Hospice Journal and Turning Wheel.
 He has also been a guest on NPR’s Fresh Air program and other radio and television programs.
 His story was included in Roshi Bernie Glassman’s book, Bearing Witness .